Skip to content

 Flood Defences

 Have you ever noticed that, during periods of heavy rainfall, we have less residential flooding in Milton Keynes compared to other areas of the UK?
 This is because Milton Keynes has a network of balancing lakes, floodplains and SUDS which store excess water.
-Find out more about the flooding defences in our parks below.

-Balancing Lakes
+Balancing lakes

 All of the lakes in Milton Keynes are manmade and most were designed as balancing lakes.
 This means that the water levels in them can be raised to store water and reduce peaks of river flow, which reduces flood risk in downstream areas.
 The lakes are fed and controlled by a complex system of sluice gates and weirs.